xcube-dev/xcengine/docs/notebook.md

 executing.
 If you're created some datasets which you *don't* wish to be written, you can use the Python
 [`del` statement](https://docs.python.org/3/reference/simple_stmts.html#the-del-statement)
-to delete them at the end of the notebook to remove them e.g.
+to delete them at the end of the notebook to remove them, e.g.

 ```python
 del my_temporary_dataset